intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The IETF LLC develops the work definition (the Statement of Work) for the RPC and manages the vendor selection process.
-The work definition is created within the IETF LLC budget and takes into account the needs of stream approving bodies as well as community input.
+The work definition is created within the IETF LLC budget and takes into account the RPC responsibilities {{rpc}}, the needs of the streams, and community input.

 The process to select and contract for an RFC Production Center and other RFC-related services is as follows: